 The Foundation established available lines of credit to provide bridge funding of grants and to finance short-term working capital needs of the Foundation.
-As of December 31, 2023, the Foundation had two available lines of credit totaling \$600 million with no outstanding balance.
-As of December 31, 2022, the Foundation had three available lines of credit totaling \$550 million with no outstanding balance.
+As of December 31, 2024 and 2023, the Foundation had two available lines of credit totaling \$600 million with no outstanding balance.

-NOTE I - CONTINGENCIES, COMMITMENTS AND GUARANTEES
+NOTE I - CONTINGENCIES.
+COMMITMENTS AND GUARANTEES

-In the normal course of business, the Foundation enters into contracts that contain a variety of representations and warranties and which provide general indemnifications.
+In the normal course of business, the Foundation enters into contracts that contain a variety of representations and warranties, and which provide general indemnifications.
 The Foundation's maximum exposure under these arrangements is unknown, as this would involve future claims that may be made against the Foundation that have not yet occurred.
 However, based on experience, the Foundation expects the risk of loss to be remote.

-As part of its program-related investments activities as of December 31, 2023, the Foundation is committed to providing \$85.2 million of loans and investments to not-for-profit organizations once certain conditions are met.
-As of December 31, 2022, this commitment was \$75.0 million.
-Further, as part of its investment management activity, as of December 31, 2023, the Foundation is committed to additional funding of approximately \$1.9 billion in private equity and other investment commitments inclusive of \$149.8 million of commitments to mission-related investments.
-As of December 31, 2022, these commitments totaled \$2.2 billion inclusive of \$141.4 million of commitments to mission-related investments.
+As part of its program-related investments activities as of December 31, 2024, the Foundation is committed to providing \$86.7 million of loans and investments to not-for-profit organizations once certain conditions are met.
+As of December 31, 2023, this commitment was \$85.2 million.
+Further, as part of its investment management activity, as of December 31, 2024, the Foundation is committed to additional funding of approximately \$1.6 billion in private equity and other investment commitments inclusive of \$147.8 million of commitments to mission-related investments.
+As of December 31, 2023, these commitments totaled approximately \$1.9 billion inclusive of \$149.8 million of commitments to mission-related investments.

-The Foundation is committed to fund \$44.6 million over the next five years if the specified terms for a conditional grant are met.
+The Foundation will fund \$33.9 million for conditional grants over the next five years if the specified terms for these conditional grants are met.